Machuge27/Flutter/README.md

 > **Flutter** is faster and gives full control over UI.
 > **React Native** is more popular and easier to adopt if you know JavaScript.
 > **Both are great** — choose based on your needs and team skillset.

-Want a real-world example comparison or help deciding based on your goals?